anti-sense/wordpress-website/wp-app/wp-content/plugins/simple-google-recaptcha/readme.txt

 7. Emergency reCAPTCHA deactivate link

 == Changelog ==
+= 4.0 =
+* Warning: I don't recommend Google reCAPTCHA v2.
+You should enable v3 in plugin settings (requires different keys)!
+* New: Hooks - sgr_render_list + sgr_verify_list.
+You are able to customize where Google reCAPTCHA will be rendered and verified - e.g. via functions.php.

 = 3.9 =
 * Bugfix: reCAPTCHA verification has been rewritten.
 More reliable and prevents brute force attacks now.